Swif7ify/youtube-to-mp3-batch-downloader/README.md

 ## Features

 -   Download multiple YouTube videos at once (batch download)
+-   Download entire YouTube playlists with a single link
 -   Paste multiple YouTube links in a single input (even without spaces)
 -   Automatic conversion of videos to high-quality MP3 audio
 -   Input validation for YouTube links and download paths